“How is Maggie?” I asked my seventh grader one day on the way to soccer practice.

 “I don’t know, Mom.
 She doesn’t sit at our table anymore.
 She sits with some other girls.
 It’s fine,” she said with a tone that told me it was not fine, but also that she didn’t want to talk about it, either.

-“When our child gets left out, it can bring us back to middle school all over again,” says Sheryl Gould, certified parent coach and founder of the website Moms of Tweens and Teens.
+“When our child goes through a friendship breakup, it can bring us back to middle school all over again,” says Sheryl Gould, certified parent coach and founder of the website Moms of Tweens and Teens.
 “It triggers those painful feelings we experienced and makes our blood boil, which in turn can lead us to overreact and make things worse.”

 How to Respond When Your Child Gets Left Out: